Tearful Aguero retires from football due to heart problem

 "I have decided to stop playing professional football.
 It is a very hard moment but I am happy with my decision.
 My health comes first," said Aguero, who enjoyed 10 highly successful years at Manchester City before leaving at the end of last season.

-He signed a two-year deal with Barcelona but had made just five appearances, scoring one goal against Real Madrid, before being taken to hospital with breathing problems after a match at home to Alaves in October.
+He signed a two-year deal with Barcelona but had made just five appearances, scoring one goal against Real Madrid, before being taken to hospital with "chest pains" after a match at home to Alaves in October.

-Aguero was then diagnosed with a heart problem and forced to accept that he would not be able to play again.
+Aguero was then diagnosed with a heart condition and forced to accept that he would not be able to play again.

 "I took this decision because of problems I had a bit more than a month ago.
 I was in good hands with the doctors who also did their best and told me the best thing to do was stop playing," he said at the press conference at the Camp Nou, which was attended by his Barcelona team-mates.